 If the Fund does have income, in order to ensure that the Fund will not generally be liable for income tax under Part I of the Tax Act, the declaration of trust of the Fund provides that a special distribution (the "Special Distribution") will, if necessary, be automatically payable in each year to Unitholders.
 The Special Distribution may be necessary where the Fund realizes income for tax purposes which is in excess of any distributions paid or made payable to Unitholders during the year and the net realized capital gains of this Fund, the tax on which would be recovered by the Fund in the year by reason of the capital gains refund provisions of the Tax Act.
 The Fund may make a Special Distribution, in whole or in part, through the issuance of Units having a value equal to such Special Distribution or part thereof.
-Immediately following any such Special Distribution, the number of Units outstanding will automatically be consolidated such that the number of Units outstanding after the Special Distribution, except in the case of a non-resident

-Unitholder to the extent tax was required to be withheld in respect of the distribution.
+Immediately following any such Special Distribution, the number of Units outstanding will automatically be consolidated such that the number of Units outstanding after the Special Distribution will be equal to the number of Units outstanding immediately prior to the Special Distribution, except in the case of a non-resident Unitholder to the extent tax was required to be withheld in respect of the distribution.
 Any such Special Distribution and consolidation will increase the aggregate adjusted cost base of Units to Unitholders.